 For a start, the costumes are available in a range of styles.
 Not just the one plain colour that was my only option as a child.
 The styles are fabulous and suit every taste.
 From leisure suits to bikinis to suits you’d wear for competitive swimming.

 This week has been the first time in ages I’ve found the time to swim.
 So I’ve put a couple of the Halocline chlorine resistant swim suits through their paces.
 I tried out the sleek zip back swimsuit, which I will use for playing water polo.
 This came up slightly larger in size than I anticipated.

 This was based on the chlorine resistant monstrosities of old, which were always a bit tight.
 I had gone for a size larger than normal and next time I buy one, I’ll go for my usual size.
 But aside from that, it was incredibly comfortable and felt great in the water.

 The other one I tried out was the Atomic High Neck X Back Swimsuit.
 This fits perfectly and it is a really lovely shape.
 I wouldn’t have known it was chlorine resistant if I hadn’t seen it on the label.
 The pattern and colour are very stylish and I love the high neck.
 I always feel a bit self-conscious in a swimming costume but the high neck made me feel much better.

 Halocline for children

 Both girls have a Halocline costume too.
 Lia’s is a bit big for her at the moment as we bought the smallest size they do but they don’t cater for people as tiny as Lia.
 But Libby’s is perfect, and that’s what matters.
-Because if she goes the same way as me when she starts at the swimming club, a good chlorine resistant swimming costume will save me a fortune.
+Because if she goes the same way as me when she starts at the swimming club, good chlorine resistant swimwear will save me a fortune.